rojen-chakradhar/kabir-khaja-ghar/README.md

 ## 🛠 Intructions
+- Open any browser you like
+- Search kabirkhajaghgar.netlify.app
+- then wallah.
+The website is open
+### But if you want to get the code and see on your local device
-- Open the github repo.
+- Open github
+- Search rojen chakradhar
+- Go to repository
+- Find Kabir Khaja Ghar and click on it
-- clone the repo.
+- Then clone the repository
-- run the index.html file
+- Then run index.html file
+- And wallah.
+The website is open

 ## 🎨 Features
 - Smooth and minimal scroll animations